kubedb/docs/docs/guides/milvus/quickstart/standalone.md

 The default quickstart omits `spec.metaStorage`, so KubeDB manages etcd for you.
 If you want Milvus to use an external `EtcdCluster` instead:

 1. Install the etcd operator.
-2. Create an external `EtcdCluster` by following [Prepare Dependencies](/docs/guides/milvus/quickstart/prerequisites.md#optional-path-create-an-external-etcdcluster).
+2. Confirm that the `etcdclusters.operator.etcd.io` CRD exists, then create an external `EtcdCluster` by following [Prepare Dependencies](/docs/guides/milvus/quickstart/prerequisites.md#optional-path-create-an-external-etcdcluster).
 3. Add `spec.metaStorage.externallyManaged: true` and the external endpoints to your `Milvus` manifest.

 ## Cleaning up